JeffersonLab/evio/README.md

 ## **C/C++ Library**

+The C and C++ libraries are build using `cmake`.
 To build C/C++ code from this repository:

     git clone https://github.com/JeffersonLab/evio/
     cd evio; mkdir build
     cmake -S . -B build
     cmake --build build --target install --parallel

-Note that during the cmake configure step (first of two `cmake` commands above), one can toggle the following special flags:
+Note that during the cmake configure step (first of two `cmake` commands above), one can also include the following special flags:

 * `C_ONLY` : build C lib only, skip C++ (default `-DC_ONLY=0`)
 * `MAKE_EXAMPLES`: build example/test programs (default `-DMAKE_EXAMPLES=0`)